-Infantry Training Centre Catterick (ITC Catterick) trains all the Army’s infantrymen, producing some of the best infantry soldiers in the world.
+Infantry Training Centre Catterick (ITC Catterick) trains the Army’s infantry, producing some of the best infantry soldiers in the world.

 Army School of Bagpipe Music and Highland Drumming

 The Army School of Bagpipe Music and Highland Drumming (ASBM&HD) offers courses in piping and drumming at all levels for members of any Regular Regiment in the Army that has pipes and drums.